kryzp/magpie/README.md

 - double-ended queue implementation is broken (see render target)

 BACKBURNER:
+- ASSET SYSTEM WITH HOT RELOADING OF SHADERS FOR THE LOVE OF GOD !!!!
 - volumetrics
 - clustered deferred rendering
 - shadowmapping: directional and point lights